seozugur/AH516/notebook.md

 # Where I left

 # Todo
-- Add navigation
-- Add scaleable timeline
 - Grid for years
+- Adjustable timeline
+- Dropdown for rangescale
+- graph for <category> section bar
+- show year on line

 # Problems